A Complete Guidelines Explaining Goods and Services Tax

 Matching Concept:

-- First, GSTR-1 will be filed by the outward seller 10th of the succeeding month.
+- First, GSTR-1 is filed by the supplier by the 11th of the succeeding month.

 Different types of Ledger: